 There are several causes that can cause ROCD to develop.
 In what follows the most common ones will be explained.

-People who suffer from relationship OCD tend to live their lives according to the criteria of their parents, their religion or their direct environment.
+People who suffer from relationship OCD tend to live their lives according to others; the criteria of their parents, their religion or their direct environment.
 They usually have a hard time finding out deciding what they really like, what job they want, and what opinion they have on political issues.
-This causes them to frequently accept jobs they don’t enjoy, not to position themselves and to end up living a live without passion.
+They have lived their lives following an image of stability of security, without taking the time and boldness This causes them to frequently accept jobs they don’t enjoy, not to position themselves and to end up living a live without passion.

 Therefore, there are many people with ROCD who live their lives thinking about what others want or expect from them.
 It is difficult for them to consider other options in life, and they are easily scared by thinking about the possibility of choosing a new and possibly better path in life.
 This lack of internal structure causes them to possess a low capacity to take decisions, which leads them to doubt constantly about all parts of their life and especially their love life.